Quodatum/openshift-basex-quick-start/README.md

 I have borrowed these names from Michael Sperberg-McQueen, who asked the all the right questions, “Running the BaseX XQuery engine in the OpenShift cloud platform ”http://cmsmcq.com/mib/?p=1395

-You will want to replace this file with one of your own.
+** Edit the users.xml file according to your own requirements before git push. **

 No default user is set for REST and WebDAV (in `web.xml`) so authentication is required for all requests.
 RESTXQ always uses the user "admin".

 ## Initial data
+To create any databases for the first run add copies of databases folders or backup zips to the `first-data` folder.

-When the server is started if no `users.xml` file is found then contents of `first-data` are copied to the `basex/data` folder.
-To create any databases at the first run add copies of databases folders or backup zips to this folder.
-They will be installed along with `users.xml`.
+When the server is started if no `users.xml` file is found then contents of `first-data` are copied to the `basex/data` along with `users.xml`.

 ## Extras